Do Not Let Diabetes Take Control Over Your Life

 You feel tired, you lose weight, you are thirsty all the time and drink lots of water, you crave for sweets, you experience nausea and vomiting?
 You might say it's just stress, you might say it's just that you need a break from this hectic life and you will be ok.
-Well…get tested, because these are clear signs of diabetes, a disease which spreads at alarming speed around the world.
+Well?get tested, because these are clear signs of diabetes, a disease that spreads at alarming speed around the world.

-What we knew about Diabeteswas that it is a genetic disease, which normally means that if you don’t have a family history of diabetes you will not have the disease, right?
+What did we know about Diabeteswas that it is a genetic disease, which normally means that if you don?t have a family history of diabetes you will not have the disease, right?
 Well, wrong.
 Over the past decades scientists have discovered that Diabetes is also caused by life-related causes.
 This means that if you have a sedentary life or on the contrary, a hectic life, an unhealthy and irregular diet, if you are obese or deal with a high level of stress, you increase your chances of getting the disease.

 Diabetes is a chronic condition caused by abnormal high levels of sugar in the blood.
 The insulin, produced by the pancreas, has the role of lowering blood glucose.
 Diabetes appears when the pancreas is unable to produce insulin or the one it produces is not sufficient or effective.

 The body of a person suffering from diabetes cannot absorb glucose properly, therefore it stays in the blood and damages tissues over time, a process called hyperglycemia, which eventually leads to life-threatening health complications.

 - Infections of the bladder, skin or vaginal area

 - Craving for sweets

 There are two main types of Diabetes: Type 1 (insulin dependent diabetes mellitus) and Type 2.